williankeller/convert-colors-hex-rgb/README.md

 ### Support

 If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/williankeller/convert-colors-hex-rgb/issues).
 Need help setting up or want to customize this extension to meet your business needs?
-Please email willianlkeller@outlook.com and if we like your idea we will add this feature for free or at a discounted rate.